Homemade Pastrami From Brisket on a Smoker

-An ode to Pastrami
+An Ode to Pastrami

 I love celebrating St. Patrick's Day, but not in the modern/traditional sense.
 I'm too old, and mostly irritable, for the amateur hour tour de force of green beer and over indulgence.
 I am, however, all about getting up for a Guinness breakfast, sipping some Irish whiskey, or enjoying an Irish stout or four.
 I also consider St. Patricks' Day a gateway to Spring.
 I'm all about celebrating anything mentioning warmer weather!